vanleefxp/peano_typ/src/_impl/init.typ

 #let math-utils-wasm = plugin("math-utils.wasm")

 #import "number/complex/init.typ": (
-  Complex,
+  complex,
-  complex as c_from,
+  from as c_from,
   to-bytes as c_to-bytes,
   from-bytes as c_from-bytes,
 )
 #import "number/rational/init.typ": (
-  Rational,
+  rational,
-  rational as q_from,
+  from as q_from,
   to-bytes as q_to-bytes,
   from-bytes as q_from-bytes,
 )